ianstormtaylor/slate-plugins/packages/slate-drop-or-paste-images/Readme.md

 #### Arguments
 - `applyTransform: Function` — a transforming function that is passed a Slate `Transform` and a `File` object representing an image.
 It should apply the proper transform that inserts the image into Slate based on your schema.
+  It can return a promise resolved with the resulting Slate `Transform`.
 - `[extensions: Array]` — an array of allowed extensions.